sonic-net/sonic-swss/tests/README.md

     ```
     sudo pytest --dvsname=vs
     ```
     By default if number of ports in persistent DVS < 32 (needed by testbed) then test will be aborted.
-To overcome that --force-dvs option can be used.
+To overcome that --forcedvs option can be used.

     ```
-    sudo pytest --dvsname=vs --force-dvs
+    sudo pytest --dvsname=vs --forcedvs
     ```